pamlane/streamsx.documentation/docs/beamrunner/beamrunner-1-intro.md

   title: Installing
 ---

 You can use IBM® Streams Runner for Apache Beam to execute Apache Beam pipelines in an IBM Streams environment.
 A Beam application that is launched with Streams Runner is translated into a Streams Application Bundle (SAB) file.
-It is then optionally submitted to an IBM Streaming Analytics service in IBM Cloud or to a running IBM Streams domain and instance (Streams v4.2 or higher).
+It is then optionally submitted to an IBM Streaming Analytics service in IBM Cloud or to a running IBM Streams domain and instance (Streams v4.2 or later).

 Features of Streams Runner can be found in the [release notes](../release-notes), and the runner's Beam capabilities can be found in the [Beam capability matrix](https://beam.apache.org/documentation/runners/capability-matrix/).